MILP

 except Exception:

-return f"Invalid input: {name} must contain numeric values."
+return f"Error: {name} must contain numeric values."

 return arr